gmalim/attractmode_support/README.md

 ### MAME benchmark support for Attract-Mode: [*benchmarkanalysis.py*](benchmarkanalysis.py)

-Python program to analyze MAME benchmark files of a single game or a list of games.
-For each game:
+Python program to analyze MAME benchmark files of a single game or a list of games:

 - Average emulation speed and total emulation time are calculated by taking into account the benchmark from the last game and the previous benchmark.
 - The previous benchmark is updated and saved in a dedicated MAME benchmarks directory.
 - The average emulation speed is converted into a 1-5 star rating.
 - Benchmark data are saved in a formatted ASCII file (**AMbenchmarks.ini**).
-- This allows benchmark data to be displayed in Attract-Mode.
+This file can be used to display the hiscores in Attract-Mode.

 <a name="bezel" />